The Man About Town

 Official witness John Lawrence corroborates Hathaway's description of the man carrying the rifle case stating he was "...about 6'5 tall, and weighed about 250 pounds or more.
 He appeared to be a professional football player type and very muscular.
 He had dirty blond hair and wore it in a short crew cut.
 This man was in his 30's and was wearing a light colored business suit and white business shirt."
 Yet unlike Mrs. Hill and Philip Hathaway, he does not give a vague statement of the time.
 Lawrence states observing the man at 11:45 am, and thus Mrs. Hill left Neiman Marcus notably earlier than offered.xii None of the witnesses observes a young woman with the large man.

 John Henry Hill I would contend is the formerly unidentified man observed by multiple witnesses.
 The FBI prior left the large man with a rifle unidentified in the periphery of the case.
-Additionally, John Hill represents an unknown person, with a feasible motive, an unaccounted for weapon, and had lunch approximately five blocks from Dealey Plaza before the assassination.
-He feasibly had time and substantial funds that present other possibilities.
-At the very least, he represents a previously notable figure overlooked by most officials.
-Hill's existence supports the possibility of other verifiable armed figures lurking within additional evidence.
-Consider that he could be a possible suspect or provided means to an unknown person.
-His discovery challenges the official claim that no other individuals present could have the ability to influence the events of that pivotal day.
+Additionally, John Hill represents an unknown person, with a feasible motive, a weapon, and had lunch approximately five blocks from Dealey Plaza before the assassination.
+He feasibly had time and substantial funds that present other possibilities as well.
+At the very least, he represents a previously notable figure overlooked by most officials and Hill's existence supports the possibility of other verifiable armed figures lurking within additional evidence.
+Consider that he could be a possible suspect or provided means to an unknown person and his discovery challenges the official claim that no other individuals present could have the ability to influence the events of that pivotal day.

 i.
 US Department of Commerce-Bureau of the Census (1940).
 Sixteenth Census of the United States Population Schedule, Dallas City, County of Dallas, State of Texas, National Archives and Records Administration, archives.gov